Screen control in PowerApps

 If("Red" in ScreenFills.Selected.Value, RGBA(255, 0, 0, 1), RGBA(54, 176, 75, 1))

-Target appears in the color that you chose.
+Target appears in the color that you selected.

-On Target, click or tap the Shape control to return to Source.
+In Target, select the Shape control to return to Source.

 When the Screen is the effective background for text, there must be adequate color contrast between:

 In addition to text, consider checking color contrast with essential graphical objects like the star images in a Rating control.